-Using open-source LLMs based on well documented training procedures and data is preferable in that it can help with transparency and replicability \parencite[cf.][]{liesenfeld_opening_2023}.
-Running a fixed version of a local model can ease the replication issues that current cloud services may have, if the model is public (in a persistent manner) or can be publicized along with the research.
-However, this is not always feasible, such as at the time of writing this paper, where the only models capable of working with the smaller languages were the commercial closed-source ones.

-One might also criticize using LLMs in research for the fact that using them can cost money --- either in the form of commercial cloud service fees or investments into hardware capable of running the bigger models locally.
+Using open-source or open-weight LLMs based on well-documented training procedures and data would be preferable in that regard \parencite[cf.][]{liesenfeld_opening_2023}.
+Running a fixed version of a local model can ease the replication issues that current cloud services may have if the model is public (in a persistent manner) or can be published along with the research.
+However, this is not always feasible \parencite{palmer_using_2024}, such as at the time of conducting the case studies here, where the only models capable of working with the smaller languages were the commercial closed-source ones.
+One might also criticize using LLMs for the fact that usage has costs, either cloud service fees or investments into capable enough local hardware.
 The ecological footprint of using LLMs has also been raised.
-Then again, arguably any research activity has costs and a footprint, including hiring a research assistant or crowd-workers to annotate data, or using one's own time --- the most valuable resource --- to complete a given analysis \parencite[see also][]{tomlinson_carbon_2023}.
+Then again, arguably any research activity has costs and a footprint \parencite[see also][]{tomlinson_carbon_2024}, including hiring research assistants or crowd-workers --- or using the most valuable resource, one's own time.